Producing Artistic Director/Tour Manager/Dancer/Choreographer

 Musical Theatre choreography credits include assistant choreographer to Tony Nominated Donald McKayle on My Fair Lady (UC Irvine), Chicago, Beehive!, Smokey Joe’s Cafe, Quilters, Cabaret (Greenbrier Valley Theatre)Hair and Little Shop of Horrors (Marshall University), High School Musical (Theatre West Virginia), Urinetown (Davis & Elkins), Gypsy, Nunsense, Anything Goes, Urinetown (WV Wesleyan), HONK! and The Music Man (Cape Fear Regional Theater).

 Curtis Johnson, a West Virginia native, is a graduate of Ohio University with a BFA in choreography.
 During his time at Ohio University he had the opportunity to work with various faculty members including Tresa Randall, Travis Gatling and Nathan Andary.
 He also had the opportunity to perform with the Azaguno African Dance Company, under the direction of Zelma Badu-Young, in Toronto, Canada and at Ohio University.
 Curtis was able to work with guest artists such as Urban Bush Women, Nii Tete Yartey, Chengxin Wei, and Anna and the Annadroids.
 Over the last six seasons, Curtis has performed as a dancer in various Theater West Virginia productions including Hatfields and McCoys, Annie Get Your Gun, All Shook Up, and many more.
 Curtis has also enjoyed the opportunity to work at the American Dance Festival in Durham, NC as production intern.
-This is his third season with the company.
+This is his fourth season with the company.